34 Fun Things to do in Ilwaco

 23. Check the events calendar.

-Ilwaco hosts a variety of events throughout the year including the Ilwaco Art Walk, fireworks shows, the Slow Drag, a triathlon, the Firecracker 5k, and even a Crab Pot Christmas Tree.
+Ilwaco hosts a variety of events throughout the year including the Ilwaco Art Walk, fireworks shows, the Slow Drag, the Firecracker 5k, and even a Crab Pot Christmas Tree.
 Download a calendar to keep on your fridge.

 24. Walk along the Port of Ilwaco.